86 separate references and commentary follow this brief discussion.

 13– Moseley, G, Vlaeyen, J. Beyond nociception: the imprecision hypothesis of chronic pain.
 Pain.
 2015, vol 156, no 1.

-Moseley and Vlaeyen, widely respected in the chronic pain arena, make their case for an understanding of chronic pain that is not linked to pathology and provide an extensive array of citations to support their hypothesis.
+Moseley and Vlaeyen, widely respected in the chronic pain arena, make their case for an understanding of chronic pain that is not linked to pathology (ie; the pain is non-nociceptive) and provide an extensive array of citations to support their hypothesis.
 Interestingly, their studies which attempted to demonstrate that pain education was in itself sufficient to reduce pain perception, failed.
 Inhibiting pain behaviour does not inhibit pain perception.

 14– Wolf, B, Buckwalter, J. Randomized Surgical Trials and “Sham” Surgery: Relevance to Modern Orthopaedics and Minimally Invasive Surgery.
 Iowa Orthop J. 2006; 26: 107–111.

 This interesting systematic review explores ethical issues of sham surgery and also reports results of several trials (there are not many) involving sham surgery which demonstrate undifferentiated outcomes.
 I have not been able to find any meta-analysis showing surgery as superior to sham surgery for chronic pain.
-By now this is well accepted and routine surgery for chronic pain is no longer recommended.
+By now this absence of outcomes from surgery is well accepted and routine surgery for chronic pain is no longer recommended.

 15– https://www.health.harvard.edu/pain/babying-your-back-may-delay-healing Interesting points about back pain: